Hyaluronic Acid Supplement to Support Joints and Skin

-Hyaluronic Acid supplement is a high molecular weight sodium hyaluronate, that brings benefits for both improving lubrication of the joints and helping to maintain good hydration in the skin.
+Hyaluronic Acid supplements are a high molecular weight sodium hyaluronate that may help support the lubrication of the joints and maintain good hydration of the skin.

 What is hyaluronic acid?

 Over the past few years, hyaluronic acid has received significant attention from both the medical press and the cosmetics sector.
-It's a polysaccharide macromolecule from the glycosaminoglycan family which is abundant in the skin and synovial fluid (the viscous fluid surrounding our joints).
-Under normal conditions, the human body contains around 12g.
+It's a polysaccharide macromolecule from the glycosaminoglycan family, which is abundant in the skin and synovial fluid (the viscous fluid surrounding our joints).

-It’s produced by cells called chondrocytes and synoviocytes to increase the viscosity of synovial fluid, which improves the lubrication of the joints.
-It also helps maintain good hydration in the skin by capturing water and retaining it in the skin's deeper layers (1).
+Naturally occurring in the body, hyaluronic acid is produced by cells called chondrocytes and synoviocytes to increase the viscosity of synovial fluid, which improves the lubrication of the joints.
+It also helps maintain skin hydration by capturing water and retaining it in the skin's deeper layers.
 In some cases, it also reduces the concentration of inflammatory mediators and the activity of immune cells.

 The viscosity of the gel depends on the chain length of the hyaluronic acid.
 The higher its molecular weight, the greater the molecule's capacity for absorbing water.
-Therefore, with a molecular weight of 1.2 million Daltons, Hyaluronic Acid 150 mg is one of the best sodium hyaluronate supplements available.
+And with a molecular weight of 1.2 million Daltons, our Hyaluronic Acid is one of the best sodium hyaluronate supplements available.

-Hyaluronic acid is obtained in two different ways:
+Hyaluronic Acid in dietary supplement form is obtained in two different ways:

-Hyaluronic Acid 150 mg is made using the second of these methods.
+Our oral hyaluronic acid supplement is developed using the second of these methods.
 It is therefore 100% suitable for vegetarians and vegans and offers guaranteed, controlled optimal purity.

 What are hyaluronic acid's properties?

-Hyaluronic acid is present in the form of sodium hyaluronate (also called hyaluronan) in the synovial fluid surrounding joints.
-It usually has a molecular weight of more than 1 million Daltons and under normal conditions, is highly concentrated.
-As a result of its specific structure and considerable size, it can retain enormous amounts of water (up to 1000 times its own weight), and all the nutrients and hydrophilic substances that go with it.
+Hyaluronic acid is present in the form of sodium hyaluronate, also called hyaluronan, in the synovial fluid surrounding joints.
+Molecular hyaluronic acid weighs more than 1 million Daltons and, under normal conditions, is highly concentrated.
+As a result of its specific structure and considerable size, it can retain enormous amounts of water — up to 1000 times its own weight — and all the nutrients and hydrophilic substances that go with it.
 It is solely responsible for the viscosity and elasticity of synovial fluid.

-In certain disease states, both the concentration and molecular weight of sodium hyaluronate decrease, contributing to an increase in inflammatory processes and adverse effects on cartilage (2).
+In certain states of poor health, both the concentration and molecular weight of sodium hyaluronate decrease, contributing to an increase in inflammatory processes and adverse effects on cartilage.

 Is high molecular weight hyaluronic acid well-absorbed?

-It was long believed that when taken orally, hyaluronic acid had no real clinical benefit because of its particularly high molecular weight.
-In fact, the bioavailability of orally-administered hyaluronic acid is well-documented (3).
+It was long believed there were no benefits of hyaluronic acid capsules when taken orally, as it had no real clinical benefits because of hyaluronic acid’s molecular weight, which is particularly high.
+However, the bioavailability of orally administered hyaluronic acid is now well documented.

-Animal studies, which were somewhat late in investigating this question, have shown that when administered orally, part of the hyaluronic acid molecules are perfectly capable of reaching the bloodstream and various body tissues.
-This discovery concurs with the recorded effects of hyaluronic acid supplementation in horses and other animals (4-6) as well as in humans (7-8).
+The absorption of orally administered hyaluronic acid in animals has shown that when administered orally, some of the hyaluronic acid molecules are perfectly capable of reaching the bloodstream and various body tissues.
+This discovery concurs with the recorded effects of hyaluronic acid supplementation in horses and other animals as well as in humans.

-It's believed that these molecules cross the gut wall via micro-particles (9-10) and that part of them reaches peripheral tissues such as the skin and joints without any difficulty.
-The transport of hyaluronic acid in the body is, in any case, a completely normal physiological process (11-12).
+It's believed that these molecules cross the gut wall via micro-particles and that part of them reaches peripheral tissues such as the skin and joints without any difficulty.
+The transport of hyaluronic acid in the body is, in any case, a completely normal physiological process.

-It's therefore entirely appropriate that hyaluronic acid should be available in dietary supplement form (13-15).
-Supplements represent an alternative to the HA injections given by health professionals and recommended by the European League against Rheumatism (EULAR).
+It's therefore entirely appropriate that hyaluronic acid should be available in dietary supplement form.

-Why is it better to take high molecular weight hyaluronic acid?
+Why is it better to take a high molecular weight supplement?

-Studies show that low molecular weight hyaluronic acid molecules have a completely different function in the body: they can activate cascades of molecular events which trigger the release of inflammatory cytokines.
-Following trauma, enzymes break the hyaluronic acid up into multiple molecules of lower molecular weight which have a pro-inflammatory effect.
+The study on hyaluronic acid and skin aging that was previously cited in the section discussing skin hydration notes how low molecular weight hyaluronic acid molecules have a completely different function in the body: they can activate cascades of molecular events which trigger the release of inflammatory cytokines.
+Following trauma, enzymes break the hyaluronic acid up into multiple molecules of lower molecular weight, which have a pro-inflammatory effect.

-These effects are not seen with large hyaluronic acid molecules, which supports the belief that they are not broken down by digestive enzymes before crossing the intestinal barrier.
+These effects are not seen with large hyaluronic acid molecules, which support the belief that they are not broken down by digestive enzymes before crossing the intestinal barrier.

 Alongside supplementation with hyaluronic acid, the following steps are highly recommended:

-Don't stay immobile for any length of time: regularly change position to reduce muscle and joint stiffness.
+- Don't stay immobile for extended periods of time; regularly change position to reduce muscle and joint stiffness.